trikoder/trim-cmf/docs-md/about.md

 Sensible dependency on standardized backend api enables us to create CMS domain specific language or api in javascript that is pretty much decoupled from JS libraries and frameworks that are used underneath.
 Any capable programmer should be able to define complete interface for resource in need of administration.

 ## Technology and tooling
-Trim CMF is built with javascript via composition of stable and tested JS libraries.
+Trikoder CMF is built with javascript via composition of stable and tested JS libraries.

 * Webpack is used for module bundling and code splitting
-* Grunt setup is for task automation - retrieving fonts, syncing files and generating documentation
 * Karma is used as test runner
 * Extensions of Backbone Views, Models and Collections are used for application architecture
 * SASS is used for generating css